sdbtools/void-pi/README.md

     - LUKS can be used with GRUB.
     - whole system on LUKS, including encrypted `/boot`

+### Templates

+- Manual configuration of everything
+- GPT.
+One device
+- GPT.
+LVM.
+One device
+- GPT.
+LUKS1.
+One device
+- GPT.
+LUKS1.
+LVM.
+One device

 ### Default settings

 All default settings can be changed via `Common Attrs` sub-menu.